drone-os/drone-book/src/bluepill-blink.md

 # Blink an LED

-In this section we will write an application that will raise the system clock frequency to 72 MHz and blink the built-in LED connected to the PC13 pin.
+In this section we will write an application that will raise the system clock frequency to 72 MHz and blink the on-board LED connected to the PC13 pin.
 The application will involve using multiple threads, futures, streams, memory-mapped registers, and peripherals.